pace-neutrons/Horace/documentation/add/13_Symmetry_operations_and_algorithms.md

   </em></figcaption>
 </figure>

-The consequence of that is that you can not build cut which will do two transformations on the same pixels.
+The consequence of that is that you can not make a cut which does two transformations on the same pixels.
 If you need this, you have to perform two cuts.